lxucs/commoncrawl-warc-retrieval/README.md

-All tools can be used directly to retrieve and parse NYTimes US Politics articles.
+All tools can be used directly to retrieve NYTimes US Politics articles.
 Support for more data source will be added later.

 Install dependencies: `pip install -r requirements.txt`